Best Mattresses for Scoliosis 2025

 The best mattresses for scoliosis help reduce the extra strain the spinal curve can put on muscles and joints.
 “A good mattress for scoliosis needs to keep your spine as neutral as possible while you sleep,” said Gbolohan Okubadejo, MD, a spinal and orthopedic surgeon in the NYC area.
 “Too soft and you sink in, throwing your spine out of line.
 Too firm and it pushes against your body, causing pressure.”

 These five mattresses all fall into the medium-firm category.
-We also looked for mattresses with other features that may benefit someone with scoliosis.
+We also looked for mattresses with other features that may benefit someone with scoliosis, like some of the best orthopedic mattresses.
 Read on to discover the best mattresses for scoliosis according to our tests.

 Saatva Rx: Best Overall for Scoliosis